adaltas/node-nikita/src/session.coffee.md

             if typeof opt isnt 'object'
               opt = argument: opt
             for k, v of opt
-              # continue if v is undefined
-              newaction[k] = v
+              continue if newaction[k] isnt undefined and v is undefined newaction[k] = v
           newaction
         # Normalize